-What Types of No Medical Life Insurance exist?
+What Types of No Medical Life Insurance Exist?

 As the name suggests, no medical life insurance assumes no medical tests when issuing a policy, as opposed to a traditional policy where medical tests (blood test, blood pressure, etc.) are required.
-If there are no tests, insurers see the customer as a higher risk and thus (often) collect higher premiums for this type of policy.
-At the same time there is often a coverage limit on these policies in order to minimize insurance risk.
-There are basically two types of no medical life insurance:
+If there are no tests, insurers see the customer as a higher risk and usually collect higher premiums for this type of policy.
+At the same time, there is often a coverage limit on these policies in order to minimize insurance risk.

 How Can You Save on Life Insurance?

 - Give up smoking: Although the penalty gap narrows as you age, nonsmokers pay less than smokers – in some cases, smokers pay nearly double.

 - Sometimes “no medical” can mean no money: Be careful of deferred benefits.
 Guaranteed issue, for example, does not pay for illness-related death during the first two years of the policy.
 It will pay out for accidental death only during that time.
 Should the insured die from illness during the first two years, the premiums are refunded to the beneficiary.